Construction and application of algebraic dual polynomial representations for finite element methods on quadrilateral and hexahedral meshes: Mixed formulation of the Poisson equation

-In Figure~\ref{fig:spy_c_00} we compare the sparsity pattern of primal-primal and primal-dual formulation for \VJ{the} orthogonal mesh for $N=3$.
-The non-zero elements in dual grid approach - $144$, are much less than that in the primal grid approach - $504$.
+In Figure~\ref{fig:spy_c_00} we compare the sparsity pattern of primal-primal and primal-dual formulation for the algebraic formulations \eqref{eq:primal_primal_system} and \eqref{eq:primal_dual_system} for the given test case.
+In the top-left and the top-right figure we show the sparsity plot for a single element with $N=3$.
+The $8586$ non-zero entries of the primal-dual formulation are much less than the $14094$ non-zero entries of the primal-primal formulation.
+In the bottom-left and bottom-right we show similar comparison but now for the multiple element case with {total} number of elements $K_{el}= 2 \times 2 \times 2$ and \VJ{$N=3$}.
+The non-zero entities in primal-dual formulation $70632$ are much less than those in the primal-primal formulation ${114696}$.

-In Table~\ref{tab:cond}, we list the condition number of the system of the two formulations, for polynomial degree $N=5, 10, ..., 50$ \aVJ{and plot this data in \figref{fig:condition_number}}.
-For both the orthogonal and the curved domains we observe that the condition number for the \aVJ{primal-primal} formulation is higher than that of the \aVJ{primal-dual} formulation.
-In \figref{fig:condition_number} we see that the rate of increase in condition number is \aVJ{also} higher for the \aVJ{primal-primal formulation} than the \aVJ{primal-dual formulation}. \VJ{In this sense the use of dual polynomials can also be interpreted as a form of \emph{inverse type mixed} preconditioning~\cite{2005Chen}} \VJ{ }
+In Table~\ref{tab:cond} we list the condition number of the algebraic system of the two formulations for {$K_{el} = 1 \times 1 \times 1$ with polynomial degree $N=2,4,8$}.
+We observe that the condition number for the primal-primal formulation is significantly higher than that of the primal-dual formulation. {Also the rate of growth of condition number \varun{for increasing $N$} is higher for the primal-primal formulation}.
+In this sense the use of dual polynomials can also be interpreted as a form of inverse type mixed preconditioning~\cite{2005Chen}

-In the top-left plot of \figref{fig:results} we show the $L^2$-error in the constraint $(\mbox{div}\, \bm{q}^h - f)$ \aVJ{and the interpolation error in the RHS term $\bb{f^h -f}$} for primal-dual formulation, for polynomial degrees from $2$ to $50$.
-We see that the \aVJ{error in} constraint \aVJ{is equal to the interpolation error of the source term.} \aVJ{In the top-right of \figref{fig:results} we show the $L^2$-error in constraint $(\mbox{div}\, \bm{q}^h - f^h)$ for both the formulations which} is satisfied up to machine precision over the entire range of polynomial degrees for both the orthogonal mesh and the highly curved mesh.
-In the bottom-left plot of \figref{fig:results} we see the \aVJ{error convergence} of the fluxes \aVJ{in $H\bb{\mbox{div}}$-norm} on the orthogonal mesh and the curved mesh.
-The results from the primal-primal formulation and the primal-dual formulation coincide with each other.
-Both methods converge exponentially towards the exact solution.
-The convergence is slower in the case of curved mesh.
+In the top-left plot of \figref{fig:results} we show the $L^2$-error in the constraint $(\mbox{div}\, \bm{q}^h - f)$ and the interpolation error in the RHS term $\bb{f^h -f}$, for primal-dual formulation.
+On the $x$-axis we have the element length \VJ{(assuming no deformation, i.e. $c=0$)} $h = 2/\sqrt[3]{K_{el}}$ and on the $y$-axis we have the $L^2$-error.
+We see that the error in \varun{the} constraint is equal to the interpolation error of the right hand side term.
+The error converges optimally with $\mathcal{O}\bb{{N}}$ because $\phi ^h$ is a piecewise polynomial of degree $N-1$.

+In the bottom-left plot of \figref{fig:results} we see the {error convergence} of the fluxes in $H\bb{\mbox{div}}$-norm.
+The results from the primal-primal formulation and the primal-dual formulation coincide with each other and the error converges optimally with $\mathcal{O}({N})$.